 Many of these conditions will also present with symptoms other than blurred vision, so be sure to be open with your optometrist if you experience any unusual visual symptoms.

 If you notice blurred vision only following a high-carb meal, it may be worth tracking your meals and symptoms to try and find a pattern.
 This information will be valuable for your optometrist and other health care professionals.

 At EyeStyles+Care, we offer a wide range of eye care services, such as eye exams and eye disease management, including diabetic eye disease.
 If you're concerned about temporary blurred vision after eating or any other visual symptoms, contact us to schedule your comprehensive eye exam.

 If signs of diabetes are discovered during your visit, don't worry.
 We'll explain the next steps to take, to ensure the best possible outcome.
 Our goal is to provide top-notch eye care delivered with a smile for all of our patients.

-To schedule your eye exam near you, call EyeStyles in Belmont today!
+To schedule your eye exam near you, call EyeStyles+Care in Belmont today!